richi3161/wireshark/README.md

 So, let´s start with a fast, rough guide, how to build the newest wireshark release on Linux (Ubuntu).

-The best way to place and leave Your code ist github :-)
+The best way to place and leave Your code is github :-)

 PS.
 And for cooperation!